 We live in a world that celebrates the extrovert and wants to show its social face of being outgoing, talkative and popular.
-Introverts are labeled as unpopular and reserved, often tested for their meekness and questioned for their silence!
+Introverts are labelled as unpopular and reserved, often tested for their meekness and questioned for their silence!

 Are introverts really unsuccessful people and unhappy in their hearts?

-Here are some path breaking myths, uncovered!
+Here are some path-breaking myths, uncovered!

-Studies show that introverts have a zeal and vigor in them that propels them to hard work.
+Studies show that introverts have a zeal and vigour in them that propels them to hard work.
 They rarely give up and are not fazed by outward appearances.
 Introverts can make a fair difference to their state and economic situation without being dependent on the outside world.

-As an introvert, you need to identify the happiness you experience while sitting with a book or even browsing the Internet.
-These could be seen as very boring and labeled as qualities associated with unhappiness.
-But this is flawed methodology!
+As an introvert, you need to identify the happiness you experience while sitting with a book or even browsing the Internet and other lower key activities.
+These could be seen as very boring and labelled as qualities associated with unhappiness.
+But this is a flawed methodology!

 They find calm and quiet to be very decrepit!
 This can be erroneous.
 Studies show that low key activities can also be a source of happiness!